ShcherbaDev/RPGinia/README.md

 Your local server has been started.
 To view the content, enter in the browser the address from the field `Local`

 ## Notes
-Engine API is located [here](https://shcherbadev.github.io/rpginia/docs/api/index.html).
+Engine API documentation is located [here](https://shcherbadev.github.io/rpginia/docs/api/index.html).

 Project editor is located [here](https://github.com/ShcherbaDev/RPGinia/blob/master/project-editor).